Graphic Novels Recommendations: A Journey Through Visual Storytelling

 1. What makes graphic novels different from traditional novels and comic books?

 Graphic novels are a unique blend of art and literature.
 Unlike traditional novels that rely solely on text, graphic novels use a combination of text and art to tell a story.
-They differ from comic books in their structure; while comic books are often serialized, graphic novels typically present a complete story in a single volume.
-The artwork in graphic novels is not just decorative but is integral to the narrative, often conveying complex emotions and plot details that complement the written word.

 2. Are graphic novels suitable for all age groups?